Things to do in Montréal in November 2025

 Welcome to Montréal!

 To enjoy the best the city has to offer during your stay in November, please don't think of yourself as a tourist, but as one of us.
 Whether you're here for a few days, a few weeks or a few years, we're counting on you to enjoy Montréal in a spirit of respect, responsibility and celebration!
-Here's an article on our “Promise for a sustainable stay” detailing how you can enjoy your stay.

-November festivals and events
+November festivals and unmissable events

-Festivals continue to entertain downtown and throughout the city, starting with the foodie flagship event, MTLàTABLE, which returns for an 12th delicious edition from October 31 to November 17.
+Festivals continue to entertain downtown and throughout the city, starting with the foodie flagship event, MTLàTABLE, which returns for an 13th delicious edition from October 30 to November 16.
 Read more in the food section below.

-November is the perfect time to cozy up at the cinema, with a plenitude of film festivals on offer: from the French language films presented in English of CINEMANIA from November 6 to 17, to the real-world subjects of the Montréal International Documentary Festival (RIDM) from November 20 to December 1, to Canada’s first LGBTQ+ film festival Image+Nation from November 20 to 30.
+November is the perfect time to cozy up at the cinema, with a plenitude of film festivals on offer: from the French language films presented in English of CINEMANIA from November 4 to 16, to the real-world subjects of the Montréal International Documentary Festival (RIDM) from November 20 to 30, to Canada’s first LGBTQ+ film festival Image+Nation from November 20 to 30.
 Read more in the film section below.

-World music festival Mundial Montréal showcases the best in new global music at several great local venues from November 19 to 22, overlapping with indie music festival M for Montréal, back from November 20 to 23.
-Classical lovers will thrill at the Bach Festival, which presents more than 30 concerts featuring hundreds of incredible musicians, singers and conductors from November 16 to December 8.
+World music festival Mundial Montréal showcases the best in new global music at several great local venues from November 18 to 21, overlapping with indie music festival M for Montréal, back from November 19 to 22.
+Classical lovers will thrill at the Bach Festival, which presents more than 30 concerts featuring hundreds of incredible musicians, singers and conductors from November 15 to December 7.
 See more in the live music section below.

 Fall attractions and tours